-At first, it is a bit confusing to know what is actually a feature of Offrs and what is a completely separate product.
+At first, it was a bit confusing to know what is a feature of Offrs and what is a completely separate product.

-When you browse through their website, you will find the top menu item option of “For Agents”, and “For Brokers”.
+When you browse through their website, you will find the top menu item option “For Agents” and “For Brokers.”

-Usually, you would assume that you would find the different categories of the features there, but that’s not always the case.
+Usually, you would assume that you would find different categories of features, but that’s not always the case.

-So, directly part of Offrs would be only “Listing Leads” and “Smart Apps”.
+So, the direct part of Offrs would be only “Listing Leads” and “Smart Apps.”

-This is much more so the case in the “For Brokers” section.
+This is much more so in the “For Brokers” section.

-The only product that is directly part of Offrs is “SmartBroker”.
+The only product that is part of Offrs is “SmartBroker.”

-It only becomes clear when you have access to these other software products once you create an account and find the “Smart Apps” section.
+It becomes clear when you can access these other software products once you create an account and find the “Smart Apps” section.

 Via this section, you will get access to most of the functionality of the other software products that are part of the Constellation Real Estate Group.

-To make it less confusing for users, I would have tried to integrate the functionality of the external software products as own features of Offrs, or at least I would have improved the communication on the website so this becomes clear.
+To make it less confusing for users, I would have tried to integrate the functionality of the external software products as the own features of Offrs, or at least I would have improved the communication on the website so this became clear.

-Getting rid of the top menu options that link to external websites might also be of help.
+Getting rid of the top menu options that link to external websites might also help.

-To bring a bit more structure into this, the products that are directly part of Offrs for real estate agents are “Listing Leads” and “Smart Apps”.
+To bring more structure into this, the products directly part of Offrs for real estate agents are “Listing Leads” and “Smart Apps.”

 Offrs Features Walk-Through

-To help you understand how the Offrs features work, I created an account and will provide you with a walk-through of the platform.
+I created an account to help you understand how the Offrs features work and will provide you with a walk-through of the platform.